Funzy21/CS123---Data-Structures/README.md

-# CS123---Data-Structures
+# Data-Structures
-Documentation of codes to my machine problems
+Documentation of codes to my machine problems.

+Keeping my code/solutions here so I can look back and track my learning progress as I go through uni ^^